vladimirrsmirnovv/MTS_School_of_Data_Analysis/README.md

 # MTS_School_of_Data_Analysis
-Here're some of my favorite projects from MTS School of Data Analysis
+Here're my projects from MTS School of Data Analysis.